 I hope you liked my easy scarf tutorial.
 I have loads of other Christmas crafts and recipes but here are a few of my favorites.
 I hope you’ll all swing by and check them out.
 Thanks so much for having me Toni!

-Marissa’s a huge Harry Potter fan, lover of fried food, Instagram addict, and mama to Teddy.
+Marissa’s a huge Potter fan, lover of fried food, Instagram addict, and mama to Teddy.
 She spends her days sewing baby clothes for her shop Rae Gun and blogs over at Rae Gun Ramblings where she loves to share her favorite recipes, creative tutorials, and book recommendations.
 Stop by her blog to see more and say hi!